-The proposed retrieval approach has been applied to the models included in the Princeton Shape Benchmark database [Shilane, Min, Kazhdan and Funkhouser 2004].
+The proposed retrieval approach has been applied to the models included in the Princeton Shape Benchmark database [8].
 This archive includes 1814 models categorized in a hierarchy of classes.

-The integration of the curvature correlogram 3D retrieval approach developed at Uni Firenze, into the DelosDLMS, started in June 2006.
-During this activity, the curvature correlograms of the Princeton 3D-collection have been extracted and indexed with the efficient VAFile approach offered by DelosDLMS.
-A Web-service offering online feature extraction by Delos DLMS has been developed.
+In DelosDLMS, the curvature correlograms of the Princeton 3D-collection have been extracted and indexed with ISIS' VA-file and a Web service offering online feature extraction by Delos DLMS has been developed.